digiltd/oh-rtd-test/URTSI-Binding.md

-# Documentation of the Somfy URTSI II binding Bundle

-# Introduction
+## Introduction

-The Somfy URTSI II binding bundle is available as a separate (optional) download.
+The **Somfy URTSI II binding bundle** is available as a separate (optional) download.
 If you want to communicate with a Somfy URTSI II device, please place this bundle in the folder ${openhab_home}/addons and add binding information to your configuration.
 See the following sections on how to do this.

-# Binding Configuration
+## Binding Configuration

 First of all you need to introduce your Somfy URTSI II devices in the openhab.cfg file (in the folder '${openhab_home}/configurations').